Where Does BioNTech SE (BNTX) Stock Can Go From Here?

-On Tuesday, shares of BioNTech SE (NASDAQ:BNTX) marked $66.60 per share versus a previous $40.00 closing price.
-With having a 66.50% gain, an insight into the fundamental values of BioNTech SE, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-BNTX showed a rise of 96.58% within its YTD performance, with highs and lows between $12.52 – $52.80 during the period of 52 weeks, compared to the simple moving average of 136.32% in the period of the last 200 days.
+On Friday, shares of BioNTech SE (NASDAQ:BNTX) marked $46.50 per share versus a previous $59.30 closing price.
+With having a -21.59% loss, an insight into the fundamental values of BioNTech SE, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+BNTX showed a rise of 37.25% within its YTD performance, with highs and lows between $12.52 – $105.00 during the period of 52 weeks, compared to the simple moving average of 58.25% in the period of the last 200 days.

+JP Morgan equity researchers changed the status of BioNTech SE (NASDAQ: BNTX) shares from “Overweight” to a “Neutral” rating in the report published on March 18th, 2020.
+Other analysts, including H.C.
+Wainwright, also published their reports on BNTX shares.
 H.C.
-Wainwright equity researchers changed the status of BioNTech SE (NASDAQ: BNTX) shares to a “Neutral” rating in the report published on March 9th, 2020.
-Other analysts, including SVB Leerink, also published their reports on BNTX shares.
-SVB Leerink repeated the rating from the previous report, marking BNTX under “Mkt Perform” rating, in the report published on January 24th, 2020.
-Additionally, BNTX shares got another “Neutral” rating from UBS, setting a target price of $35 on the company’s shares, according to the report published in January 22nd, 2020.
-On the other hand, UBS Initiated the “Buy” rating for BNTX shares, as published in the report on November 4th, 2019.
-SVB Leerink seems to be going bullish on the price of BNTX shares, based on the price prediction for BNTX.
-Another “Overweight” rating came from JP Morgan, providing a prediction for price target according to the report published in November 4th, 2019.
+Wainwright repeated the rating from the previous report, marking BNTX under “Neutral” rating, in the report published on March 9th, 2020.
+Additionally, BNTX shares got another “Mkt Perform” rating from SVB Leerink.
+On January 22nd, 2020, UBS Downgrade an Neutral rating and increased its price target to $35.
+On the other hand, Wolfe Research Initiated the “Outperform” rating for BNTX shares, as published in the report on November 5th, 2019.
+UBS seems to be going bullish on the price of BNTX shares, based on the price prediction for BNTX, indicating that the shares will jump to $21, giving the shares “Buy” rating based on their report from November 4th, 2019.
+Another “Outperform” rating came from SVB Leerink.

 The present dividend yield for BNTX owners is set at 0, marking the return investors will get regardless of the company’s performance in the upcoming period.
 In addition, the growth of sales from quarter to quarter is recording 40.50%, hinting the company’s progress in the upcoming progress.